DataBiosphere/job-manager/ui/README.md

 ng generate directive|pipe|service|class|guard|interface|enum|module
 ```

+# Angular upgrades
+Run the following command to upgrade the Angular version (change versions as needed):
+`ng update @angular/core@20 @angular/cli@20`

+This guide will also show a more in-depth list of changes to make when upgrading Angular versions: https://angular.dev/update-guide?v=14.0-19.0&l=2

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.